treerachai/selfbot-6/docs/docs/commands.md

 Unflip|Adds " ┬─┬﻿ ノ( ゜-゜ノ)" to your message|`.unflip [text]`

 ### Fun

+These commands were made with fun and entertainment in mind

 Command | Description | Usage
 ---------------- | --------------| -------
 8ball|Ask the Magical 8ball your question|`.8ball <question>`